czyzby/gdx-lml/README.md

 See [LibGDX forum thread](http://www.badlogicgames.com/forum/viewtopic.php?f=17&t=18843), [example project](http://github.com/czyzby/gdx-lml-tests) and [Wiki syntax page (work in progress)](https://github.com/czyzby/gdx-lml/wiki/Syntax).

 ## What's new
+0.8 -> 0.9:

+- `@actor` macro.
+Looks for an action with the passed ID, invokes it (expecting an Actor) and adds the returned Actor to the current parent tag.
+For example, if you use `<@actor myMethodName />` tag inside `<table>...</table>` tags, your actor returned by `myMethodName` action will be added to the table.
+Useful if you want to create an actor from scratch without adding a new actor tag parser.

 0.7 -> 0.8:

 - Color tag attributes.
-Now it is possible to set actor's color from within the LML templates. `color` attribute expects either a method (or field) name that returns a Color or a String, which is the name of a color present in .json Skin.
+Now it is possible to set actor's color from within the LML templates. `color` attribute expects either a method (or field) name that returns a Color, or a String which is the name of a color present in .json Skin.
 You can also manually set each color value with `r`, `red`, `b`, `blue`, `g`, `green`, `a` and `alpha` attributes - these will expect a float.
-These attributes are available to all tags, as they use only the Actor's API.
+These attributes are available to all actor tags, as they use only the Actor's API.

 0.7.1.6.4 -> 0.7.1.6.5: